sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 This has been a project for months.
 After a couple of incidents with the Cabby's unappealing reliability, I've decided to try to give this car a newer life by introducing a standalone ECU, ITBS, and a whole bunch of wires and sensors to improve the drivability with a bit of power.

 The Golf MK1 came with mechanical fuel injection that was reliable... when it worked.
 When it failed me back in 2021, I decided to try carburetors to simplify the fueling to something I can continue working on.
-I would inevitably continue working on it until a fuel bowl gasket failure that would cause a small fire.
-Ruined the carbs and part of the engine, I wanted to get rid of the car after that, but if there's any car that I wanted to learn how to add and work with a standalone ECU, might as well start now!
+I would inevitably continue working on it until a fuel bowl gasket failure caused a small fire.
+It ruined the carbs and part of the engine, I wanted to get rid of the car after that, but if there's any car that I wanted to learn how to add and work with a standalone ECU, might as well start now!

-*The following texts IS copy and paste from the Megasquirt 2 V3.0 manual, I've abridged the manual to info mostly related to this build only.*

-(## Megasquirt and the cab
+## Megasquirt and the cab

 We are assembling the Megasquirt 2 DIY kit on the v3.0 PCB.
 I will not be using the following features:

 - Anything related to Idle Air control
 - MS2 "CAN" bus

-## Original Wiring Diagram
+## The original MegaSquirt Wiring Diagram

 External Wiring with a V3.0 Main Board

-Because of the added stepper IAC, ignition control, and PWM idle capabilities of the MegaSquirt-II, the V3.0 main board has been designed with these functions in mind.
-As a result, five additional connections are made at the DB37 connector.
-These are shown below:
+This is the original diagram provided by MegaSquirt, though there are several versions of this diagram, depending on the version and generation of MS, so this may be different than ones you could have seen before.

 ![img](https://www.megamanual.com/ms2/V3_ext_wire.gif)

-Note that MegaSquirt® is a bank fire injection system, you connect half the injectors to the driver for one bank (pins 32/33), the other half to the other driver (34/35) *[4 are shown]*.
-See: [the FAQ](http://www.megamanual.com/MS FAQ.htm#sequential).
-You can connect them in any order.
-For troubleshooting ease, having each bank on a separate driver might help.

-All MegaSquirt® installations must have an input (*tach*) signal to determine engine speed.
-This signal comes in on pin #24 of the DB37.
-A variable reluctor (VR) **input** (*tach*) sensor is shown (*above*) for the input.
-To use a Hall sensor, optical sensor, or points trigger, you connect the signal to the same input pin (DB37 #24) as the VR sensor.
-You must ground the VR other lead of the sensor as well, and pin #7 is shown for this (though pin #2 can also be used).
-However, pin 7 is not a 'dedicated' or specialized ground for the VR sensor, it just happens to be a ground (the next revision of the PCB will have a dedicated ground for the VR circuit on DB37 pin #2, so use pin #2 if you think you might upgrade at any point).

-The main grounds from pins #8, 9, 10, 11 & 18 go to **one** spot on the engine block.
-Do not ground them at physically separated locations, and do not use a single fat wire for this.
-Instead run separate wires from the pins all the way to the ground spot.

-Pin #19 is the sensor ground.
-If you have two wire CLT and IAT sensors, their grounds (and the TPS ground) should run back to the DB37's pin #19 to reduce the potential for noise in the sensor signals.
-There should be no continuity between the chassis ground and DB37 harness pin #19 when the controller is disconnected from the DB37.
-This ensures that the sensors are grounded directly to the controller, reducing the chance of inducing electrical noise in the signals.
+The MegaSquirt ECU is a mostly-DIY alternative to other aftermarket ECUs, as a way to make standalone setups cheaper.
+It is NOT easier, by any means, and takes a considerable amount of time to work through if you have not worked with an ECU before, let alone electronics.
+This is not to say that it's not accessible, with a dedicated amount of time and money, I believe anyone can work through the MS ECU if they are determined enough not to drop $1000 on other aftermarket ECUs.

-The DB37 pin #36 is an **output**, used to control an ignition module, or control a coil directly (if the high current ignition driver circuit is installed).
+Let's start with the wires and talk about what the ECU will control!
+The ECU will be controlling The DB37 pin #36 is an **output**, used to control an ignition module, or control a coil directly (if the high current ignition driver circuit is installed).
 It only needs to be connected if you are [controlling ignition timing and dwell](http://www.megamanual.com/ms2/Ignition.htm).
 The **ignition control signal** from MegaSquirt-II on DB37 pin#36 corresponds to the relay board pin **S5** of the 20 position terminal strip.

 The final harness that I ended up with after removing wires I am not using looks like this: